albertomh/Nacar/README.md

 ### Translators
 Translators are packages that take a Python object (previously parsed from a YAML blueprint) and turn it into a Nacar application written in a target language such as Bash.
-Translators live inside the `translate` package.
+Translators live in the `translate` package.
 Here you will also find an `itranslator.py` interface that defines the methods a translator should implement.
-The files for each translator should live inside a package of their own under `translate`.
-This package should follow the naming convention `to_<target-language>`.

-For instance, the default Blueprint to Bash translator lives under `translate/to_bash/`.
-Within this package there is a `to_bash.py` module which is the translator's entrypoint.
-All the methods defined by `itranslator.py` must be implemented by this module.
-The most important method is `translate_blueprint()` which returns the body of the bash program as a string.

-NOTE: Translators are only responsible for building valid programs (as strings) in a target language from objects in memory.
-Actually persisting this program (eg. as a `.sh` file) is the responsibility of the main loop in `nacar.py`, which will write the translator's output to a file by handing it to the `file_io` module.
+[Click here](docs/Translators.md) to read more about Translators.

 ---